IBM/universal-connectors/docs/KafkaBasedUCs/AzurePostgreSQLEventHubKafkaConnect.md

 3. Select **shared_preload_libraries** as PGAUDIT and save.
 4. Go to overview and restart the server to apply the changes.
 5. After installation of pgAudit, you can configure its parameters to start logging.
-6. After installation of pgAudit, you can configure its parameters to start logging.
    1. On the Database auditing page , go to **Settings** and select **server parameters** and set the server parameters as follows:
       - **log_checkpoints** = `off`
       - **log_error_verbosity** = `VERBOSE`